Consistent estimator

 In practice one constructs an estimator as a function of an available sample of size n, and then imagines being able to keep collecting data and expanding the sample ad infinitum.
 In this way one would obtain a sequence of estimates indexed by n, and consistency is a property of what occurs as the sample size “grows to infinity”.
 If the sequence of estimates can be mathematically shown to converge in probability to the true value θ0, it is called a consistent estimator; otherwise the estimator is said to be inconsistent.

 Consistency as defined here is sometimes referred to as weak consistency.
 When we replace convergence in probability with almost sure convergence, then the estimator is said to be strongly consistent.
 Consistency is related to bias; see bias versus consistency.

 Definition

-Formally speaking, an estimator Tn of parameter θ is said to be consistent, if it converges in probability to the true value of the parameter:
+Formally speaking, an estimator Tn of parameter θ is said to be weakly consistent, if it converges in probability to the true value of the parameter: